God's Unchanging Goodness: The Source of Every Good Gift

 God’s unchanging goodness contrasts with sin’s deadly progression, and through His word He brings believers into new life.

-17 Every good gift and every perfect gift is from above, coming down from the Father of lights, with whom can be no variation, nor turning shadow.
+17 Every good and perfect gift is from above, coming down from the Father of the heavenly lights, with whom there is no change or shifting shadow.

-18 Of his own will he gave birth to us by the word of truth, that we should be a kind of first fruits of his creatures.
+18 He chose to give us birth through the word of truth, that we would be a kind of firstfruits of His creation.

 God’s unchanging goodness contrasts with sin’s deadly progression, and through His word He brings believers into new life.